jl2/bookdb/README.md

 # bookdb
 ### _Jeremiah LaRocco <jeremiah_larocco@fastmail.com>_

-This is a library for creating and managinging a database of books.
+This is a library for creating and managing a database of books.

 ## License